vladsaveliev/sequana/doc/sequanix.rst

 Running analysis locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 If you run the analaysis locally, you do not need to change much.
-The only option to tune is the number of cires to be used locally.
+The only option to tune is the number of cores to be used locally.
 This happens in the **Local** tab.
 By default the cores parameter is set to the number of cores found on the computer.
 You may reduce this number if you wish.